sethvincent/development-environments-for-beginners/readme.md

 The primary operating system on your computer is called the "host" operating system.
 Any virtual machines you create are called "guest" operating systems.

+We'll use the term **box** to describe the virtual machines that we create using vagrant.

 ## Reasons for using vagrant:
 - Keep your host OS clean by installing dependencies for your project in a virtual machine rather than having everything installed on your host OS
 - Have the same operating system and same dependencies set up in your virtual machine as you have on the production server, making it easier to deploy your application because there's little difference between the two environments.
 - The people on your team can use vagrant so that all of your development environments match, easing issues with some people having issues with developing on a particular operating system.

+## Vagrantfiles

+Vagrant uses a file named `Vagrantfile` in your project directory as a config file for your vagrant box.

+There are many config options you can set.
+To learn more check out the Vagrantfile section of the vagrant documentation: [http://docs.vagrantup.com/v2/vagrantfile/index.html](http://docs.vagrantup.com/v2/vagrantfile/index.html).

 ## Website
 http://www.vagrantup.com/